MechaDragonX/Fafnir.NET/README.md

-# Fafnir
+# Fafnir.NET
-Fafnir is a simple malware program that enrypts files with an XOR cipher.
+Fafnir.NET is a simple malware program that enrypts files with an XOR cipher.

 ## Dangerous Features
 I haven't decided how far I want to go with this.